Constitution, Rules & Bylaws

 The Grounds person

-17. Remuneration of Officers
+19. Remuneration of Officers

 The Committee can fix or vary honoraria in respect of the duties performed by Officers or other Members of the Club.

-18. Property
+20. Property

-The Club Green and other Grounds are licenced from the Trustees of the Pickering Recreation Ground who have powers and responsibilities as determined by
+The Club Green and other Grounds are licenced from the Trustees of the Pickering Recreation Ground who have powers and responsibilities as determined by General Meeting of Pickering Recreation Ground.
+The terms of the licence must be always adhered to.

 21. Byelaws

-The Committee may from time to time make, vary and revoke Byelaws not inconsistent with these Rules for the regulation of the internal affairs of the Club and
+The Committee may from time to time make, vary and revoke Byelaws not inconsistent with these Rules for the regulation of the internal affairs of the Club and the conduct of its Members.
+All Byelaws shall, until revoked by the Committee, be binding on the Members.

 22. Notices

-All notices which are required by these Rules and Byelaws to be given to Members of the Club, shall be posted on Club notice boards for the period required by
+All notices which are required by these Rules and Byelaws to be given to Members of the Club, shall be sent out electronically and be posted on Club notice boards for the period required by the Rule or Byelaw, after which period it shall be deemed that due notice has been given.

-23. Exclusion of Liability
+24. Exclusion of Liability

-Neither the Club nor any Officers thereof shall be liable to any members or guest of any Member for any loss or damage to any property occurring from whatever
+Neither the Club nor any Officers thereof shall be liable to any members or guest of any Member for any loss or damage to any property occurring from whatever cause in or about the Club premises; nor for any injury sustained by any Member or guest whilst on or entering or leaving the Club’s premises.

-24. Data Protection Legislation
+25. Data Protection Legislation

-The Club reserves the right to provide the full names and addresses of members to Bowls England and to any sponsors to whom the Club or Bowls England may
+The Club reserves the right to provide the full names and addresses of members to Bowls England and to any sponsors to whom the Club or Bowls England may have contractual obligations.
+All members of the Club will be deemed to be aware of the provisions of this Rule relating to the disclosure of such personal information and to have given their authorisation to such disclosure.

-25. Dissolution
+26. Dissolution

 1. Rink Bookings

 All rinks shall be booked (using the current accepted rink bookings system) before play in club or outside competitions start.
-When booking rinks, outside
+When booking rinks, outside competitions take precedence over club competitions.

 2. Dress